QuantGen/symDMatrix/README.md

 + --- + --- + --- +
 ```

-Because the matrix is assumed to be symmetric (i.e., Gij equals Gji), only the upper-triangular blocks are stored.
-Each block is a matrix-like object, for example a memory-mapped flat file using the `ff` package.
+Because the matrix is assumed to be symmetric (i.e., `Gij` equals `Gji`), only the diagonal and upper-triangular blocks are stored and the other blocks are virtual transposes of the corresponding diagonal blocks.
+Each block is a memory-mapped matrix of type `ff_matrix` of the [ff](https://CRAN.R-project.org/package=ff) package.

 The package defines the class and multiple methods that allow treating this memory-mapped matrix as a standard RAM matrix.